cortexproject/cortex/docs/running.md

 processes.
 This can be either Etcd or Consul.

-If you want to configure recording and alerting rules (i.e. if you will run the Ruler and Alert-manager components) then a Postgres database is required to store configs.
+If you want to configure recording and alerting rules (i.e. if you will run the Ruler and Alertmanager components) then a Postgres database is required to store configs.

 Memcached is not essential but highly recommended.